akarazhev/ai-driven-development-101/doc/course/04-setup-context7/README.md

 - [ ] Is your codebase very large (10,000+ files)?
 - [ ] Do you work across multiple repositories?
 - [ ] Is Cursor's context window insufficient for your needs?
-- [ ] Does your team already use contex 7?
+- [ ] Does your team already use Context7?

 **If all "no"**: Skip to Chapter 05.
 You can return here later if needed.